IBM/drupal-nginx-php-kubernetes/docs/PIPELINE-SETUP.md

 18. Click on the **Jobs** tab.
 Click on **Add Job** and select **Build**.
   - Under *Builder Type* select **Container Registry**.
-  - Under *API Key* see if your Bluemix API Key appears.
+  - Under *API Key* see if your IBM Cloud API Key appears.
 If not, click on **Add an existing API Key** and enter the API key that you copied earlier.
-  - For *Bluemix Container Registry namespace* enter **jjdojo**
+  - For *IBM Cloud Container Registry namespace* enter **jjdojo**
   - In *Docker image name* enter **nginx**

   ![Build Stage](img/buildJob.PNG)